rafatuita/dashboard_wiki/Integrations.md

-Currently we are supporting only [Heapster](https://github.com/kubernetes/heapster) integration, however we are working on introducing integration framework to Dashboard.
-It will allow to support and integrate more metric providers as well as additional applications such as [Weave Scope](https://github.com/weaveworks/scope) or [Grafana](https://github.com/grafana/grafana).
+Currently only [Heapster](https://github.com/kubernetes/heapster) integration is supported, however there are plans to introduce integration framework to Dashboard.
+It will allow to support and integrate more metric providers as well as additional applications such as [Weave Scope](https://github.com/weaveworks/scope) or [Grafana](https://github.com/grafana/grafana)

 ### Metric integrations